Real Estate Tax Timeline

 How are Real Estate Taxes Appealed?

-Property taxes can be appealed.
+An Asheville area property tax can be appealed.
 The appeal process is explained online at the Tax Department’s website.